Published on 12 August 2026

 Factors often stipulate a minimum monthly fee regardless of how many invoices you process.
 If your factoring activities fall below this threshold in any given month, you'll still pay the minimum (typically £500-£1,000).

-Each time you submit a new customer's invoice, the factor may charge for assessing that customer's creditworthiness—typically £15-£50 per check.
+Each time you submit a new customer's invoice, the factor may charge for assessing customers creditworthiness and reviewing the underlying credit terms—typically £15-£50 per check.
 With a diverse client base, these fees accumulate rapidly.

 4. Service Fees